British Isles: Politics

 Ireland is the only part of the isles that is a member state of the European Union (EU).
-The UK was a member between 1 January 1973 and 31 January 2020, however the Isle of Man and the Channel Islands were not.
+The UK was a member between 1 January 1973 and 31 January 2020, but the Isle of Man and the Channel Islands were not.
 Since the partition of Ireland, an informal free-travel area has existed across the island of Ireland.
 This area required formal recognition in 1997 during the course of negotiations for the Amsterdam Treaty of the European Union, and (together with the Crown dependencies) is now known as the Common Travel Area.
 As such, Ireland is not part of the Schengen Area, which allows passport-free travel between most EU member states, and is the only member state with an opt-out from the obligation to join the Schengen Zone.

 Reciprocal arrangements allow British and Irish citizens specific voting rights in the two states.
 In Ireland, British citizens can vote in General and local elections, but not in European Parliament elections, constitutional referendums or presidential elections (for which there is no comparable franchise in the United Kingdom).
 In the United Kingdom, Irish and Commonwealth citizens can vote in every election for which British citizens are eligible.
 In the Crown dependencies, any resident can vote in general elections, but in Jersey and the Isle of Man only British citizens can run for office.
 These pre-date European Union law, and in both jurisdictions go further than what was required by European Union law (EU citizens may only vote in local elections in both states and European elections in Ireland).
 In 2008, a UK Ministry of Justice report investigating how to strengthen the British sense of citizenship proposed to end this arrangement, arguing that "the right to vote is one of the hallmarks of the political status of citizens; it is not a means of expressing closeness between countries".

-In addition, some civil bodies are organised throughout the islands as a whole—for example, the Samaritans, which is deliberately organised without regard to national boundaries on the basis that a service which is not political or religious should not recognise sectarian or political divisions.
-The Royal National Lifeboat Institution (RNLI), a charity that operates a lifeboat service, is also organised throughout the islands as a whole, covering the waters of the United Kingdom, Ireland, the Isle of Man, and the Channel Islands.
+In addition, some civil bodies are organised throughout the islands as a whole.
+The Royal National Lifeboat Institution (RNLI), a charity that operates a lifeboat service, is organised throughout the islands as a whole, covering the waters of the United Kingdom, Ireland, the Isle of Man, and the Channel Islands.

 The Northern Ireland peace process has led to a number of unusual arrangements between the Republic of Ireland, Northern Ireland and the United Kingdom.
 For example, citizens of Northern Ireland are entitled to the choice of Irish or British citizenship or both, and the Governments of Ireland and the United Kingdom consult on matters not devolved to the Northern Ireland Executive.
 The Northern Ireland Executive and the Government of Ireland also meet as the North/South Ministerial Council to develop policies common across the island of Ireland.
 These arrangements were made following the 1998 Good Friday Agreement.